ninanung/Vue-practice/README.md

 props.html : Practice how to toss props from parent component.
 propsAndAction.html : Practice using props and action in child, parent component.
 Using fetch for data.
+todoComponent.html : Doing same function like "styleExample.html" but made by Vue component.
+To make "component to component communication", use '$emit' and '$on'.
+!!Notice!! - While coding todolist, i find out that i forgot 'v-bind:class="createdMethod()"'form can control class.
+It could be usful, so don't forget.